Panasonic GH4 Comparison Review

 The Panasonic Lumix DMC-GH4 is a mirrorless interchangeable lens camera that was officially introduced in February 2014 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

-The Panasonic GH4 has a Camera Elo of 2431.
+Is the Panasonic GH4 a good camera?
+The GH4 has a Camera Elo of 2360.
 This rating puts the GH4 among the top 40 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GH4 falls among the top 30 percent.
+In terms of its sensor size category (Four Thirds cameras), the GH4 ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Mirrorless system camera|